Tales of the City - It Feels Like Home

 To this day, Michael’s ‘coming out’ letter ‘Dear Moma’ has helped countless people navigate their sexuality and their place in the world.
 You can watch Sir Ian Mckellen read it here:

 Fast forward 30 years - yikes - and Netflix have just released a new TV series of Tales of the City based on Maupin’s more recent books.
 Many of the old characters are back.
 Olympia Dukakis is of course Anna Madrigal and Laura Linney is Mary Ann Singleton.
-Murray Bartlett from the brilliant HBO series Looking plays Michael Tolliver - which is perfect casting.
-I love Ellen Page as Shawna, though a couple of the new characters are a little more tricky - Margot is slowly growing on me, the twins less so.
+Murray Bartlett from the brilliant HBO series Looking plays Michael Tolliver, which is perfect casting.
+I love Elliot Page as Shawna, though a couple of the new characters are a little more tricky, Margot is slowly growing on me, the twins less so.
 Without giving anything away, Jen Richards is wonderful as the young Anna finding her way in the 1950s.

 I am fiercely loyal to Tales of the City but like much in life, I have had to accept that time moves on and that it is not just my story any longer.
 The new series tackles the many different opinions of the LGBTQI community in a post AIDS, post literate, gender fluid, millennial San Francisco.
 It will not appeal to everyone, maybe that is the whole point.